ethereumjs/ethereumjs-monorepo/packages/statemanager/README.md

 console.log('Vitalik has a current ETH balance of ', account.balance)
 ```

-The `EthersStateManager` can be be used with any JSON-RPC provider that supports the `eth` namespace.
-Instantiate the `VM` and pass in an `EthersStateManager` to run transactions against accounts sourced from the provider or to run blocks pulled from the provider at any specified block height.
+The `RPCStateManager` can be be used with any JSON-RPC provider that supports the `eth` namespace.
+Instantiate the `VM` and pass in an `RPCStateManager` to run transactions against accounts sourced from the provider or to run blocks pulled from the provider at any specified block height.

 **Note:** Usage of this StateManager can cause a heavy load regarding state request API calls, so be careful (or at least: aware) if used in combination with an Ethers provider connecting to a third-party API service like Infura!